Atharva-Srivastava/urlshortener-microservice/README.md

 #### Steps to run this repo:-

-1. Clone this repository from the GitHub.
+1. Clone this repository from GitHub.

 2. Upon heading to your favourite Code Editor run this command into the terminal "npm install" to install all the required dependencies.